HenryMorganDibie/BigCats-Image-Classification/README.md

 I trained a convolutional neural network with three convolutional layers, two dense layers, and a final output layer with 10 nodes corresponding to the 10 animal classes.
 I used the Adam optimizer and categorical cross-entropy loss function, and trained the model for 10 epochs with a batch size of 32.
 The model achieved a test accuracy of 0.625 or 63%.

-Overall, I found that MobileNetV2 had the best performance, achieving an accuracy of 96.00% on the test set.
+Overall, I found that Transfer Learning model, MobileNetV2, has the best performance, achieving an accuracy of 96.00% on the test set.
 This model was used to make predictions on new images.